 That’s why today we thought it might be of some use to anyone considering a complex dental procedure to explore the boundaries between the types of sedation that are available to you.

 Keep reading and then be sure to get in touch to schedule your next appointment at New Albany Implants.
 Please keep in mind that any other area dentist’s office that practices deception in their marketing might not have your best interests at heart like we do.
 We have nothing to hide, and we make it so that you have nothing to lose.
 You are always welcome to browse our testimonials and/or come in for a complimentary consultation.

 Conscious Sedation: Only The Beginning

 Let’s start at the conservative end of the spectrum.
 With conscious sedation you stay mostly awake and are somewhat aware of what is happening around you.
-There are two primary vehicles for this:

 Inhaled Sedation: This is where nitrous oxide is delivered through a small mask over your nose.
 This is a low level of sedation that relaxes you enough to sit comfortably through whatever dental work you are receiving.
 The effects of nitrous oxide wear off almost immediately.